franklin113/TD_Stage_Window/README.md

 - Stacking order methods within the Manager class have been updated to function properly.
 - Main Comp now has a "New Media Item Expression" parameter.
 When you create a new piece of media, this expression is assigned to it's top parameter.
 This way, you can automatically have them select some part of your system, or keep them default.
 - Added a "Path To Outputs" parameter on the main Comp.
 In your build, you'd probably select this comp and handle it as you wish.
+- Added "Selected Media Item Index" parameter to iparStage.
+You can see this used in Example 1.
+- Example 1 is complete - assign your "New Media Item Expression" to automatically select movie engine comp output nulls.
+Use "Selected Media Item Index to then select the movie engine comp itself, allowing you to control the selected item.
 ## 0.04

 - Output and media items can now be named